Federal Direct Loan Program

 - Students and parents wishing to apply for education loans must meet all requirements for federal financial aid, complete the FAFSA, and complete a PLUS Borrower Information sheet, which is available on the Financial Aid Office's Forms Page.

 Federal Student Loan Consolidation

-- If you have borrowed Stafford Loans in the past and are nearing the end of your student career, you may wish to consolidate your federal student loans in order to reduce the number and amount of student loan payments that you must make per month.
+- If you have borrowed Federal Student Loans in the past and are nearing the end of your student career, you may wish to consolidate your federal student loans in order to reduce the number and amount of student loan payments that you must make per month.